FAQs About Liability Coverages

 16. All of the horses at my barn are insured by their owners, so I don't need CCC coverage, right?

-Actually you still need this coverage.
-If one of those horses dies and the insurance company pays the claim but they believe you or your employee were negligent in causing the horse's death, you can still be sued by the horse owner or their insurance company.
+Actually, you still need this coverage.
+If one of those horses dies and the insurance company pays the claim, but they believe you or your employee were negligent in causing the horse's death, you can still be sued by the horse owner or subrogated against by the insurance company of the horse owner.
 If this happens, the CCC coverage will pay for your defense and pay claims up to the coverage limits.

 top